QWERTMnbv/Othello/README.md

 # Othello
 A Python-based Othello game built with Python3 and [Processing Python mode](https://py.processing.org/).

+## Limitations
 This repository contains a demo of my project for *CS5001 Intensive Foundations of CS*.
-Please note that this is only a demo and the full source code cannot be shared due to potential plagiarism issues.
+As this is a course project, and the project may also be used as a final project for upcoming semesters, I cannot provide access to the project's source code.
+Unfortunately, I do not have any executable code available to share with you at this time.
+However, I have provided some GIFs that showcase the key features of the project, which should give you a good idea of its functionality.

 If you are interested in learning more about my project or seeing the full source code, please feel free to contact me directly.